fedefary/signer/README.md

 The library uses a randomic seed for the signature generation, this seed is combined with the secret key and finally hashed, this process guarantee high security.
+The library also guarantee that the fingerprint is valid only for one request, this feature makes useless any attempt to sniff the signature from the request.

 **Building and installation**